 Only use PFDs (Personal Flotation Devices) that carry the CE mark and use the correct level of equipment for your craft.
 A level 50 PFD is intended for dinghy sailors, kayakers or personal watercraft users.
 Level 100 PFD are to be recommended for calm and sheltered waters but not for those who are unable to help themselves in the water.
 Level 150 PFDs are intended for general use on coastal and offshore waters.
 A level 150 PFD will keep an unconscious person’s face clear of the water.
 Level 275 PFDs are recommended for offshore use, especially when wearing heavy, protective clothing and are designed to keep an unconscious person’s face clear of the water.
 If you are travelling with children be sure that their life jackets fit correctly.
 It’s a good idea to assign life jacket with a sticker affixed so that everyone knows which jacket is their personal one.
 Inspect all your life jackets regularly for any damage and replace any damaged ones immediately.
 A good rule of thumb is to start using life jackets if the winds reach force 6 on the Beaufort scale, however, it’s also good practice to wear them at all times on board.
 Attach any safety belts to stable fastening points and not to the ship’s rail.
 The number one cause of death whilst sailing is falling overboard when peeing over the side at night so don’t be tempted to skip wearing your life jacket!!

 Ensure you are stocked with enough food and water for your trip including emergency provisions.
 Check for expiry dates on all provisions and safety equipment before you leave harbour and replace if needed.
 Ensure you have a good and fully stocked first aid kit on board and that all passengers are aware of its whereabouts.
 Again, check for expiry dates and replace items as needed.
 Check you have the appropriate fire extinguishers on board and check their expiry date and replace if necessary.
-For more on fire safety, refer to Rightboat’s guide here.
+Visit here for Fire safety guide on boat.
 Don’t forget essentials such as sunscreen and a few extra hats.
 Don’t sail on an empty stomach as this will lead to seasickness far more easily than on a full one.
 Prepare any snacks or meals before you leave to minimise time spent below deck.
 A pilot always carries out a pre-flight check of his aircraft and any sailor should do the same with their craft.
-To make things easier, use a pre-departure check list such as this as guidance.
+To make things easier, use a Pre-departure checklist for the boat, as guidance.

-No matter what level of sailing skills you have, there’s always room for improvement so consider taking an RYA sailing course details of which can be found here.
+No matter what level of sailing skills you have, there’s always room for improvement so consider taking an RYA sailing course details.
 Always sail at a safe speed, particularly in crowded areas.
 Stay alert at the wheel and keep clear of larger vessels.
 Always respect buoys and other navigational aids.
 They are there for the safety of both yourself and other sailors.
 If you are driving a powerboat, RIB or personal watercraft, ensure you are wearing your kill cord.
 This ensures that the engine will stop when the driver is away from the controls.
 Check your chord for any signs of wear and always attach it securely.